wkhtmltopdf/wkhtmltopdf/docs/downloads.md

 Head over to the [packaging repository](https://github.com/wkhtmltopdf/packaging) and start a discussion if your platform isn't listed.

-#### How do I use it with [FaaS](https://en.wikipedia.org/wiki/Function_as_a_service) setups?
+### How do I use it with [FaaS](https://en.wikipedia.org/wiki/Function_as_a_service) setups?

 You'll need to extract the distribution-specific package, bundle it with necessary libraries, configuration and/or fonts and then upload it.
-See [this ticket](https://github.com/wkhtmltopdf/wkhtmltopdf/issues/4523) for AWS Lambda and [this StackOverflow question](https://stackoverflow.com/q/46639273) for Google Cloud Functions.
+See [this StackOverflow question](https://stackoverflow.com/q/46639273) for Google Cloud Functions.
 PRs are welcome to expand this section, if you have more information about this -- this is not a setup that the maintainer uses 😄

-#### Symantec reports a virus `WS.Reputation.1` for the Windows builds

-This is a false positive reported because Symantec has not seen this file before -- see [this clarification](http://community.norton.com/forums/clarification-wsreputation1-detection) for details.

-#### How do I use it with [AWS Lambda](https://aws.amazon.com/lambda/) setups?
+#### How do I use it in [AWS Lambda](https://aws.amazon.com/lambda/)?
-All files required for lambda layer are packed in one zip archive ([wkhtmltox-0.12.6-4.amazonlinux2_lambda.zip](https://github.com/wkhtmltopdf/packaging/releases/download/0.12.6-4/wkhtmltox-0.12.6-4.amazonlinux2_lambda.zip)).
+All files required for lambda layer are packed in one zip archive (Amazon Linux 2 / lambda zip).
 You may test it locally by unpacking the archive into the `layer` directory and running next commands:
 ```bash
 $ docker run --rm -it -v$PWD/layer:/opt amazonlinux:2
 bash-4.2# LD_LIBRARY_PATH=/opt/lib FONTCONFIG_PATH=/opt/fonts /opt/bin/wkhtmltopdf https://google.com/ /opt/google.pdf